m4rcel-lol/PythonJS/README.md

 - Discord support chat (coming soon)

 ## Usage
-1. Open a terminal in this folder.
-2. Run the shell:
+1. Run the shell by:
    ```
    python pythonjs_shell.py
    ```
+or by running `pythonjs_shell.py` file manually

-3. Use commands like:
+2. Use commands like:
    - `new myscript.pyjs` (edit in Notepad)
    - `run myscript.pyjs`
    - `cd path/to/dir`